 These are a few utilitarian, commerce, and social angles.
 How else will geospatial AR materialize?
 What are its active ingredients, including 5G and the AR cloud?
 This is the theme of our new series, Space Race, where we break down who’s doing what….continuing here with Facebook.

 Like the players we’ve profiled so far in this series — Google and Apple — Facebook’s geospatial AR ambitions trace back to its core business.
 In broad terms, that mission is to connect the world socially and build network effects that can be monetized through advertising.

 So how does that translate to AR products and business moves?
 Facebook’s AR play is at much earlier stages than its already-commercialized VR activities.
 But it’s also been fairly forthright about its AR ambitions, research underway, and billions in spending to make it happen.

-These intentions have trickled out through Mark Zuckerberg interviews and pubic filings.
+These intentions have trickled out through Mark Zuckerberg interviews and public filings.
 But the most illuminating glimpse of Facebook’s AR vision can be gained from the technical deep dives from its Chief Scientist Michael Abrash each year at the Oculus Connect conference.

 At his most recent appearance, Abrash discussed Project Aria.
 This is Facebook’s field research for AR glasses.
 Devoid of optical displays, these research frames have cameras and sensors so Facebook can gain insight into social dynamics and behavior around AR glasses.